mariumfaheem/DataEngineeringChallenge/data/exchange/README.md

-## Assumption
+## Assumptions

+### Final Production Data

+- The assumption is to read data from CSV files (e.g., stored on S3), process it, and store the results in the landing layer.

+### Redispatch Compensation

-- data is store in mongoDB NoSQL database
+- The data is stored in a MongoDB NoSQL database.
-- I'm running these command to transfer data into mongoDB and in my script i will make assumption that private_trade and public_trade data source is mongoDB
+- I am running commands to transfer the data into MongoDB.
+- In the script, it is assumed that the `assets_contracts` data source resides in MongoDB.

 ```